 7 sample answers to “Why do you want to be a teacher?” interview question

-- I just love the impact one can have on individual children, especially here at elementary level.
+- I chose teaching as a professions because I love the impact one can have on individual children, especially here at elementary level.
 Of course it’s a great responsibility, but at the same time I cannot imagine devoting my life to something else, especially since I love being around children–which is likely the second reason why I want to be a teacher.
 In my view, teaching is more a mission than a job really, especially in the uncertain times we live nowadays.
 I cannot wait to start working as a teacher.

 - I want to become a teacher because I believe to have the right skills, abilities, and attitude to become a good teacher.
 And I enjoy teaching, talking to children, listening to them, trying to understand their emotional world, and be a good role model for them.
 At the end of the day, we should do a job in which we see some meaningful purpose.
 I know that I could earn twice as much working in some big corporation analyzing some data or sitting at a computer programming another mobile application, the billionth on the app store….
 But I just don’t see a point in such type of work.
 Teaching is a completely different story.